rfbigelow/Markov/README.md

 * `PolicyEvaluator` This class implements *policy evaluation* in order to determine the value function for a given policy.

 * `PolicyIterator`  This class implements *policy iteration* in order to improve a given policy.
-It also implements *generalize policy iteration* or GPI in order to find an optimal policy within a given tolerance.
+It also implements *generalized policy iteration* or GPI in order to find an optimal policy within a given tolerance.

 * `ValueIterator`   This class implements *value iteration* in order to find an optimal policy within a given tolerance.